AcidNick/AcidNick/README.md

 - 👋 Hi, I’m @AcidNick
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python and Java
 - 📚 I'm studying Data Science at UiB
 - 💞️ I’m looking to collaborate on some secrets.
-- 📫 How to reach me: Who knows?
+- 📫 How to reach me: nickolaylauvik@gmail.com

 <!---
 AcidNick/AcidNick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.